themanyone/FindAImage/README.md

 ### Update from .csv

-Someday you might want to update the captions, working with a subset of images in a comma-separated, quoted `.csv` file.
+Someday it might be necessary to update the captions, working with a subset of images in a comma-separated, quoted `.csv` file.
 This is made possible by reading the data into an array.
 FYI: `pinfo bash --node "Arrays"`

 `IFS="," read -r -a a <<< "files.csv"`